 Students are encouraged to use the washroom at their own houses before coming to class to minimize washroom use at the dojang.
 The washroom must be sanitized after each use.

 Third Level Protection (Administrative) Rules and Guidelines

-COVID-19 Screening: Our office will communicate with students beforehand to ask some screening questions.
-You will be asked those same questions again before entry to the office.
+COVID-19 Screening: Parents must fill out the Mandatory Covid 19 Screening form (https://bit.ly/3lUtgX0) before 3pm of each training day.
+This will serve as the student’s request to train at the dojang.
+You will be asked those same questions again before entry to the dojang.
 This will include a temperature check.

-Staff Screening: All dentists and staff are screened daily for COVID-19 symptoms.
+Screening: All instructors and staff are screened daily for COVID-19 symptoms.
 They will also change into and out of work clothes at the dojang.

-Hand Sanitization: We have hand sanitizers that we will ask you to use when you enter the office. clinic.
+Hand Sanitization: We have hand sanitizers that we will ask you to use when you enter the dojang.
 Staff must perform hand hygiene upon entry to the dojang.